wayne-kirk-schmidt/gpublish/README.md

     5. Clone this repository.
 This will create a new folder

-    NOTE: I also maintain the main repository here as well

-       git@github.com:wayne-kirk-schmidt/google-publish-tools.git

-    This will create a new folder gpublish

     6. Change into the folder.
 Type the following to install all the package dependencies (this may take a while as this will download all of the libraries that it uses):